Hermine-HRC/cdfr/robot/ros_ws/src/herminebot_description/README.md

 This package contains the urdf description of the robot.

-# ServicesCommonServer

-This node aims to provide a common server for services that are shared among the nodes.

-## Services provided

-* `get_robot_pose`

 # OmnibotCmdConverter

 This node aims to convert the Twist message to a set of wheel velocities and convert joint states to Twist